Lumber: End-of-life

 An EPA study showed the typical end-of-life scenario for wood waste from municipal solid waste (MSW), wood packaging, and other miscellaneous wood products in the US.
 Based on the 2018 data, about 67% of wood waste was landfilled, 16% incinerated with energy recovery, and 17% recycled.

 A 2020 study conducted by Edinburgh Napier University demonstrated the proportional waste stream of recovered lumber in the UK.
 The study showed that timber from municipal solid waste and packaging waste made up 13 and 26% of waste collected.
 Construction and demolition waste made up the biggest bulk of waste collectively at 52%, with the remaining 10% coming from industry.

 In the circular economy

-The Ellen MacArthur Foundation defines the circular economy as “based on the principles of designing out waste and pollution, keeping products and materials in use, and regenerating natural systems.”

-The circular economy can be considered as a model that aims to eliminate waste by targeting materials, and products at their maximum value of utility and time.
-In short, it is a whole new model of production and consumption that ensures sustainable development over time.
-It is related to the reuse of materials, components, and products over a longer life cycle.

-Wood is among the most demanding materials, which makes it important to come up with a model of the circular economy.
-The lumber industry creates a lot of waste, especially in its manufacturing process.
+The lumber industry creates large amounts of waste, especially in its manufacturing process.
 From log debarking to finished products, there are several stages of processing that generate a considerable volume of waste, which includes solid wood waste, harmful gases, and residual water.
-Therefore, it is important to identify and apply measures to reduce environmental contamination, giving a financial return to the industries (e.g., selling the waste to wood chippings manufacturers) and maintaining a healthy relationship between the environment and industries.

-Wood waste can be recycled at its end of life to make new products.
-Recycled chips can be used to make wood panels, which is beneficial for both the environment and industry.
-Such practice reduces the use of virgin raw materials, eliminating emissions that would have otherwise been emitted in its manufacturing.

 One of the studies conducted in Hong Kong was done using life-cycle assessment (LCA).
 The study aimed to assess and compare the environmental impacts of wood waste management from building construction activities using different alternative management scenarios in Hong Kong.
 Despite various advantages of lumber and its waste, the contribution to the study of the circular economy of lumber is still very small.
 Some areas where improvements can be made to improve the circularity of lumber is as follows: